-- The Parties herein agree to the terms of this memorandum as constituting full settlement of all matters in dispute and a renewal collective agreement.
+- 1. The Parties herein agree to the terms of this memorandum as constituting full settlement of all matters in dispute and a renewal collective agreement.
 The parties' respective negotiating committees agree to bring forward this Memorandum of Settlement for ratification in their respective decision making and voting processes.
-CUPE 3903 has advised that it will endeavour to complete and report back on the outcome of its ratification process by no later than 11:59 pm on July 23, 2021. - The term of the renewal collective agreement shall be from the date of ratification September 1, 2020 to August 31, 2023.
-Notwithstanding the term, no provision shall have retroactive effect prior to the date of ratification other than as expressly set out herein. - 3.
+CUPE 3903 has advised that it will endeavour to complete and report back on the outcome of its ratification process by no later than 11:59 pm on July 23, 2021. - 2.
+The term of the renewal collective agreement shall be from the date of ratification to August 31, 2023 and shall have no retroactive effect whatsoever other than as expressly set out herein. - 3.
 Employees in the bargaining unit as of the date of ratification will receive a lump sum payment, less deductions required by law, in an amount equivalent to the difference between the wages they received from September 1, 2020 up to the date of ratification and what they would have received during the same period of time had the wage rates been increased effective September 1, 2020 by 1%.
 These payments will be made on a regular monthly pay date as expeditiously as practicable following ratification of this Memorandum of Settlement for a Renewal Collective Agreement by both parties.

 - 4. Should all three of the CUPE 3903 renewal collective agreements be ratified by 11:59 pm on July 23, 2021, the Employer will Transfer \$80,000 from the Professional Development Fund to the Ways and Means Fund on a one-time, without prejudice or precedent basis. - 5.
 Upon ratification of the renewal collective agreements, the Letter of Understanding at Schedule "D" will be implemented according to the terms therein.
 Should all three of the CUPE 3903 renewal collective agreements be ratified by 11:59 pm on July 23, 2021, the Employer agrees to pay CUPE 3903 by August 15, 2021, the equivalent of the salary of one course director applicable to all three bargaining units in accordance with paragraph 3 of the Letter of Understanding at Schedule "D" of each Memorandum of Settlement for a renewal collective agreement. - 6.
 The renewal collective agreement shall be in the same form as the predecessor 2017-20 Collective Agreement other than as modified by Schedule "A", "B" and "C" to this Memorandum of Settlement. - 7.
 All other proposals not included in this Memorandum of Settlement and its Schedules are withdrawn. - 8.
 The final form of the renewal collective agreement is subject to a housekeeping review including, for example, consecutive numbering of all Articles and numerical consistency in references to Articles throughout the collective agreement. - 9.
 The Parties agree that notwithstanding the issuance of a no-board report, they will continue to operate in accordance with the existing Collective Agreement pursuant to the freeze provisions of section 86 of the Labour Relations Act up to the earlier of ratification or July 24, 2021.
 During this period the Employer agrees it will not exercise its right to request a final offer vote. - 10.
-Following ratification, the Union will write to the Ontario Labour Relations Board within five (5) days and withdraw its Ontario Labour Relation Board applications 0737-21-U. - 11.
-In recognition of the remote collective bargaining, this agreement may be signed in counterpart.
+Following ratification, the Union will write to the Ontario Labour Relations Board within five (5) days and withdraw its Ontario Labour Relation Board applications 0737-21-U.